Anas-Hagras/d-blog/README.md

 Current limitations of the system:

 - **Supported Operations**: The system currently only supports adding new pages.
 Modifying or deleting existing pages is not supported yet.

+> **Note about supported operations** 📌: modifying the content of the page triggers a new extract section media actions but it's overriding the content in the social media

 - **X API Limits**: Be aware of X's API rate limits:
   - 17 posts per day for free tier accounts
   - Media uploads count toward daily limits